amnesiiac/amnesiiac.github.io/_posts/2023-11-26-design-pattern-singleton.md

   - design pattern
 ---

-◆ what is thread safety?
+$ 1 what is thread safety?
 in programs where multiple threads share data and are executed in parallel, thread-safe code will ensure that each thread can be executed correctly by the synchronization mechanism to avoid data pollution.

-◆ how to ensure thread safety?
+$ 2 how to ensure thread safety?
-(1) add lock for shared resources, to ensure the resource variables are only taken up by one thread each time.
+@1 add lock for shared resources, to ensure shared variable are only taken up by one thread each time.
-(2) provide exclusive resources for each thread, rather than shared one. e.g. thread_local can alleviate race condition by maintaining exclusive variable for each thread, a cpp example illustraing this is as:
+@2 provide exclusive resources for each thread, rather than shared one. e.g. thread_local can alleviate race condition by maintaining exclusive variable for each thread, a cpp example illustraing this is as:

 ```text
 #include <iostream>